okestraai/DocuIntelli/README.md

 ### File Storage
 Documents are stored in the `server/uploads` directory with unique filenames.
-Document metadata is stored in memory (replace with a real database in production).
+Document metadata is stored in Supabase with proper user isolation.